Archive for the ‘Drainage System’ Category

 French Drain with stepping stones

 Oklahoma Drainage and Sprinkler Repair has been diagnosing and solving Drainage Problems since 1993.
 Water has the ability to get into places around your home where you really don’t want it to be.
 Some drainage problems are easy to solve.
-Typically water enters the problem drainage area one way from one source.
+Typically, water enters the problem drainage area one way from one source.
 The really tricky drainage problems occur when water enters the problem drainage area from multiple directions and from multiple sources.
 Sometimes a secondary water source can’t be seen or identified until the primary water problem source is eliminated.

 An example of this occurs when water is running into a problem area in an obvious way over the ground where you can see it.

-Simple enough.
+Simple Enough

 A drainage system is installed with a surface drain as the “intake” with drainage pipe running to an exit point.
 Initially the water drains away and everything looks great.
 The next day water is back and is all around the surface drain, but below the edge and it hasn’t rained at all, so no additional water ran over the surface of the ground to flood the area.
 The primary water source was solved, ( The surface water run off ) but the secondary water source was not.
 Which was sub-surface water, (ground water) running into the area.
 A surface drain can’t drain “ground water.”
 A French Drain should have initially been installed instead of a Surface Drain.
-A French Drain can drain both Surface Water and Ground Water.
+French Drains can drain both Surface Water and Ground Water.

 French Drain with stepping stones